* This is the Consumer Version. *

 A woman should see her doctor if she has a persistent, unusual vaginal discharge, vaginal bleeding other than during menstrual periods, or pain during sexual intercourse.
 However, because cervicitis often causes no symptoms, it may be diagnosed during a routine pelvic examination.

-If symptoms suggest cervicitis, doctors do a pelvic examination (see Gynecologic Examination).
+If symptoms suggest cervicitis, doctors do a pelvic examination.
 They check for a discharge from the cervix and touch the cervix with a swab to see whether it bleeds easily.
 If a puslike discharge is present and if the cervix bleeds easily, cervicitis is likely.

-If symptoms suggest pelvic inflammatory disease, doctors test a sample taken from the cervix for microorganisms that can cause sexually transmitted diseases (such as gonorrhea or a chlamydial or Trichomonas infection) or bacterial vaginosis.
+If symptoms suggest pelvic inflammatory disease, doctors use a swab to obtain a sample from the cervix to be tested for microorganisms that can cause sexually transmitted diseases (such as gonorrhea or a chlamydial or Trichomonas infection) or bacterial vaginosis.

 If the cause is a sexually transmitted disease caused by bacteria, sex partners should be tested and treated simultaneously.
 Women should abstain from sexual intercourse until the infection has been eliminated from them and their sex partners.